Looking for porch lighting ideas? Here's 14 illuminating ideas to brighten your main entry point

 "If your porch is shallow, then fix your light to the side of the wall so that it doesn’t encroach on your front-facing space, but will still give out a welcoming glow.
 Another option would be to install an extra wall light that can sit above, or to the side of your usual parking area."

 Where your porch is covered, ensure adequate lighting to illuminate every corner for an impactful effect.
-Recessed spotlights in the ceiling are ideal for this type of porch and can be incorporated into any style of home without detracting from the overall design.
+Recessed spotlights in the ceiling, such as are ideal for this type of porch and can be incorporated into any style of home without detracting from the overall design.

 Peter Legg agrees, saying: "The best option for the inner of an enclosed porch is to install recessed lights into the area, ideally fitted to a dimmer switch so that you can change the level of illumination you need depending on the seasons.
 This will be the utilitarian light stream, useful for when it comes to putting on coats or shoes, but it needs to be supported by accent lighting on the outer side of the structure."

-Go for a show-stopping pendant when lighting up an indoor porch area to really make an impression on guests and a warm welcome home on your return.
+If your front door leads directly to a dedicated indoor porch, or a section of your hallway that's somehow separate from the rest, opt for a show-stopping pendant to really make an impression on guests and a warm welcome home on your return.

 This stunning example can be seen by visitors when standing outside the front door and beautifully contrasts with the yellow hallway when exiting.